Tips on how to tweak ingredients and get different tastes.

 "It is quite simple to make, since it is just a cold Middle Eastern puree made by blending chickpeas, sesame seeds, garlic, olive oil, lemon juice, and salt."

 "If not soaked overnight, they take longer to cook.
-Or else, you can cook them in a Pressure Cooker."
+Or else, you can cook them in a Pressure Cooker.
+I find cooking in Pressure Cookers makes them mushy."

 - 1 cup chickpeas